-A Get Home Bag contains an entirely different set of tools and serves one purpose: To get you from wherever you are to your Home.
+A Get Home Bag contains an entirely different set of tools and serves one purpose: To get you from wherever you are to your home.

-Your GBH should contain things that are going to get you out of the building like a prybar.
+Your GHB should contain things that are going to get you out of the building like a prybar.
 Things to help you make it through the aftermath like water and breathing masks.
-Things you might use to help rescue others like flashlights or radios.
+Things you might use to help rescue others like survival flashlights or radios.
 Things that will help you on what could be a very long walk home such as food and maybe shoes.

-Clearly a GHB is not a Bug Out Bag.
-Sure they have some overlap, but a GBH can be much smaller, less weight conscious, have more specific tools, and be planned for one purpose.
+Clearly, a GHB is not a Bug Out Bag.
+Sure they have some overlap, but a GHB can be much smaller, less weight-conscious, have more specific tools, and be planned for one purpose.

 2. A Bug Out Plan

 So you made it home, now what?
 Let’s assume that the SHTF out there.
 You have surveyed the situation and determined that the city is in mass chaos and you need to get out now.
 What do you do?
 Again, you have your Bug Out Bag, but you still have to get out of the city.
 Do you have a Bug Out Plan?

-For our purposes here lets assume that your Bug Out Plan needs to get you from your home to your serious survival cache or Bug Out Location outside of the city.
+For our purposes here let’s assume that your Bug Out Plan needs to get you from your home to your serious survival cache or Bug Out Location outside of the city.
 I understand that not everybody has caches hidden in various places, and even fewer people have a dedicated But Out Location.
 While you should probably be working on that, you still need a Bug Out Plan.

 There’s no way I can go through all of the various problems you might encounter while trying to bug out of your city so you will have to plan for yourself.
 What I will give you are some questions to consider and one rule: Contingency.
 Is your way out double, triple, and quadruple backed up?

-If the highways are shutdown do you have a surface street route?
+- If the highways are shutdown do you have a surface street route?

-If no roads are passable do you have an off road route?
+- If no roads are passable do you have an off road route?

-If driving is out of the question do you have a planned walking or riding route?
+- If driving is out of the question do you have a planned walking or riding route?
 (Do you have maps of your area in your Bug Out Bag?)

-Do you have a rendezvous point with other family members?
+- Do you have a rendezvous point with other family members?